TYPO3/Fluid/Documentation/Usage/ViewHelpers.rst

     <my:viewHelper async="{isAsync}" />

-It is also possible to cast a string to a boolean
+It is also possible to cast a string to a boolean:

 ..  code-block:: xml

     <my:viewHelper async="{myString as boolean}" />

-For backwards compatibility empty strings still lead to the attribute being omitted from the tag.
+For backwards compatibility, empty strings still lead to the attribute being omitted from the tag:

 ..  code-block:: xml